Oreire/kub-pod-svc/README.md

 # Automated Deployment of Kubernetes Infrastructure and Services Using Self Hosted Runner

-In this Project, I created and deployed Grafana, Prometheus, and Nginx pods with their associated NodePort services using Docker Desktop with Kubernetes enabled using the following steps.
-However, there are several prerequites that are important before the project can be completed:
+**In this Project, I created and deployed Grafana, Prometheus, and Nginx pods with their associated NodePort services using Docker Desktop with Kubernetes enabled using the following steps.** The actions runner  was installed on my local machine and subeqquently configured and added to the repository on GitHub amongst other prerequites.
+The key steps for the im plemnetation of this CICD project are as
+  follows:

 1.   # Pre-requisite: